 AMZI JEFFSI am an NSF Postdoctoral Associate at Carnegie Mellon University, working in combinatorics and discrete geometry, with Florian Frick as my sponsor.
 In 2021 I completed my PhD at the University of Washington under Isabella Novik.
-I will be on the job market in the Fall of 2023.
+This year I am organizing the Algorithms, Combinatorics, and Optimization (ACO) Seminar at CMU.

 My research focuses on the relationship between geometric and combinatorial objects.
 I am interested in geometric realizations of combinatorial objects, especially realizations that are minimal, usually with respect to dimension.
 In the other direction, I work to understand the combinatorial properties of geometric objects, such as their enumeration up to combinatorial equivalence or combinatorial decompositions induced by geometric operations.